yomche/yomche/README.md

 # 💫 About Me:
 - 👋 Hi, I’m Ekaterina
-   - 2 years experience FE developer
-   - 6 month internship at EPAM Systems Training Center
-   - graduated from the Mathematics Department of the Tver University in 2022
 - 👀 I’m interested in React, TypeScript, NextJS
 - 🖥️ Check out ✨[my portfolio](https://yomche.github.io/greetings-page/)✨
 - 📫 How to reach me: